dd-hebert/cv_pro/README.md

 cvp -p path\to\your\data.bin
 ```

-**Tip:** You can use short paths by setting the **root directory** or opening a terminal session inside the same folder your data files are located.
+**Tip:** You can use shorter paths by setting a **root directory** or by simply opening a terminal session inside the same folder as your data files.

 Command Line Arguments